tswmy/login-form/README.md

 The project will be accessible at http://localhost:8000.

-How to navigate:
+## Getting Started:
+1. User Registration:
-1. At the registration page enter the given inputs and register yourselves as a new user.
+Access the registration page and enter the required information to successfully register as a new user.

+2. Login:
-2. After the above step, log in using the already entered username and password.
+Log in using the provided username and password credentials entered during the registration process.

+3. Home Page:
-3. This will bring you to the home page.
+Upon successful login, you will be redirected to the home page.

-4. Two options for the user to select a team
+4. Team Selection:
+Choose from two available teams.

+5. Dynamic Question Display:
-5. After selecting a team, the page should dynamically display questions based on the selected team and features.
+After selecting a team, the page will dynamically present questions tailored to the chosen team, showcasing its specific features.

-Thank you.
->>>>>>> ae3047718862f850ebff7d14483d327ded76450d
+6. Completion:
+Congratulations!
+You are now successfully registered, logged in, and engaged with the selected team's content.